DaveCaulfield/Zapp/README.md

  - The background image for the game area came from [Max Pixel](https://www.maxpixel.net//)
  - The images for the UFO and aliens came from [Pixabay](https://pixabay.com/)
  - images were compressed using [Compressor](https://compressor.io/) and [Tinypng](https://tinypng.com/)
- - The idea and code structure for the flashing elements came from kids coding book [getcoding](https://getcodingkids.com/)
+ - The idea and code structure for the flashing elements came from coding book [getcoding](https://getcodingkids.com/)
  - The code structure for the Modals came from [W3Schools](https://www.w3schools.com//)
  - The mp3 audio files came from [Zapsplat](https://www.zapsplat.com/)